yugabyte/yugabyte-db/docs/content/v1.3/architecture/concepts/yb-tserver.md

 Note: We will refer to the “tablet-peers hosted by a YB-TServer” simply as the “tablets hosted by a YB-TServer”.

-Below is a pictorial illustration of this in the case of a 4 node YugaByte universe, with one table that has 16 tablets and a replication factor of 3.
+Below is a pictorial illustration of this in the case of a 4 node Yugabyte universe, with one table that has 16 tablets and a replication factor of 3.

 ![tserver_overview](/images/architecture/tserver_overview.png)